opelolo/credit-card-fraud-detection/README.md

 4. Misclassified Data can be another major issue, as not every fraudulent transaction is caught and reported.
 5. Adaptive techniques used against the model by the scammers.

+### Handling Issues
+1. For the imbalanced data, we can use oversampling or undersampling technique to balance the fraudulent vs valid datasets

 ### Project
 This personal project follows a tutorial from various sources online.
 This is for learning purposes only.
 Some of the blogs and resources are referenced in the Reference section below.